 Game of Loans Strategy 2: Lower Interest Rates

 How much can a lower interest rate help your finances?

 Securing a loan at a lower interest rate can make a world of difference to your overall financial health.
 Lower interest rate loans can translate to lower monthly payments and lower total interest paid.

 Here’s a quick comparison for a $200,000 30-year mortgage.
 You can try your own scenarios here.

 How can 1% lower interest impact your financial health?

 It can save you more than $40,000 in interest.

 As you can see, a modest 1% lower interest rate can save you a huge amount. $41,501 in this case over the entire period of the loan.

 You should always seek opportunities to find lower interest rates on all your loans.
 Do interest rate shopping at various providers and find the lowest rate you can get.
 A little bit of extra effort can translate into savings of tens of thousands of dollars in the long run.

-Pro Tip: Always seek refinancing opportunities if your credit score goes up or the interest rates in go dow.
+Pro Tip: Always seek refinancing opportunities if your credit score goes up or the interest rates go down.
 See how much you can save on interest using the student loan payoff calculator.